What Are Bad MAP Sensor Symptoms and How to Detect

-2. Problem with the Emission Test
+2. Problem With The Emission Test

-In order to detect the bad map sensor symptom, it is highly recommended to get the vehicle check consistently through an emission test.
+In order to detect the bad map sensor symptoms, it is highly recommended to get the vehicle check consistently through an emission test.
 If the test depicts the large amount of NO, hydrocarbon production alongside low CO2 and high level of carbon monoxide through tailpipe then, it clearly indicates the issue with the MAP sensors in the system.

-3. Power Deficiency into the Engine
+3. Power Deficiency Into The Engine

 Map sensor is responsible for signaling the manifold pressure to the PCM.
 However, if the sensor calculates depressed load in the engine then, it automatically affects all the further functioning of the engine.